Baylor College of Medicine has resources for K-8 and high school biology teachers, including lesson plans, news stories, and classroom activities.

 Learn about Genetic Technology, explore the virtual labs of DNA Extractions and DNA Microarrays, and discover ecologies and basics of DNA and genes.
 The site is run by the Genetic Science Learning Center at the University of Utah.

 The University of Pennsylvania's High School Bioethics project offers teacher training, web resources and student education in partnership with area high schools.

 The Human Genome Project, part of the National Human Genome Research Institute, offers a free, online, multimedia kit for high school students interested in human genetics.
 The kit explores such topics as the history of genetic discovery, the future of research and medicine, and the ethical, legal, and social implications of genetic knowledge.

-A fun booklet about the brain and brain research from the Dana Alliance.
+A fun booklet about the brain and brain research from the Dana Alliance for Brain Initiatives.

 The Thomas Jefferson National Accelerator Facility offers reference materials, puzzles, hands-on activities, worksheets, and games related to physics, mathematics, and chemistry.

 Get involved in migration observation!
 Share field data, enjoy maps, pictures, lesson plans, and activities, and explore the seasonal behavior of an impressive number of species.